 Never try to incubate an egg that’s cracked, dirty, too large, too small, misshapen, double-yolked, or unusual in any way.
 Also, be aware that eggs with a defective air cell should not be incubated.
 These eggs are likely not viable and will probably not hatch.

 Be aware of the rough age of the eggs as well.
 7 days after a chicken egg is laid, it begins to rapidly lose fertility.
 Getting your eggs set in the incubator within a week of being laid is vital.
 After 2-3 weeks, most of your eggs won’t be viable anymore.

 Letting your eggs settle

-Once you’ve picked up your eggs, whether it’s from your local postal office or from a local farm, you’re going to want to allow your eggs a minimum of 12 hours, though ideally more like 24 hours, to settle.
+Once you’ve picked up your eggs, whether it’s from your local post office or from a local farm, you’re going to want to allow your eggs a minimum of 12 hours, though ideally more like 24 hours, to settle.
 Place them in the carton with the fat side of the egg pointed upward.
 This will allow the air cell at the fat end of the egg to settle into place before incubating.

 Your eggs should be given plenty of time to reach room temperature.
 Putting colder eggs in an incubator can breed bacteria as the egg heats up.
-Always start incubating an egg from room temperature.
+Always start incubating an egg at room temperature.

 How to clean an incubator